 Issue quotes to prospects or create sales documents for specific contacts if you have Sales Order Management.

 Log all email correspondence.
-Log inbound and outbound email sent through Microsoft Dynamics NAV or Microsoft Outlook®, and set up the program to log automatically or manually in Microsoft Dynamics NAV.
-The solution is server-based and required Microsoft Exchange Server (please refer to the Microsoft Dynamics NAV software requirements) in order for you to keep email messages in their natural environment to ease administration.
+Log inbound and outbound email sent through Microsoft Dynamics or Microsoft Outlook®, and set up the program to log automatically or manually in Microsoft Dynamics .
+The solution is server-based and required Microsoft Exchange Server (please refer to the Microsoft Dynamics software requirements) in order for you to keep email messages in their natural environment to ease administration.